What Is a Healthcare Ombudsman? Montana Guide for Facilities

 In the late 1960s, several news stories about the mistreatment and neglect of residents at U.S. nursing homes came to light.
 In response to these concerns, Congress amended the Older Americans Act to establish a national Long-Term Care (LTC) Ombudsman Program.
 This required each state to protect the rights of LTC residents using the services of a local ombudsman.
 Montana in particular has expanded its program to address a variety of health and social service issues beyond long-term care.

-For facility leaders in Maryland, your local ombudsman can be a valuable resource to help you improve your care services and maintain regulatory compliance.
+For facility leaders in Montana, your local ombudsman can be a valuable resource to help you improve your care services and maintain regulatory compliance.
 We’ll walk you through what to expect when working with an ombudsman to help you get the most out of their observations and feedback.

 What Is the Montana Ombudsman Program?